x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 audience: ITPro
 f1.keywords:
 - NOCSH
-title: Use batch migration to migrate legacy public folders to Microsoft 365 or Office 365 and Exchange Online
+title: Use batch migration to migrate legacy public folders to Microsoft 365 or Office 365

 ---

-# Use batch migration to migrate legacy public folders to Microsoft 365 or Office 365 and Exchange Online
+# Use batch migration to migrate legacy public folders to Microsoft 365 or Office 365

  **Summary**: Use these procedures to move your Exchange 2010 public folders to Microsoft 365 or Office 365.